Quantum machine learning: Quantum neural networks

+Quantum analogues or generalizations of classical neural nets are often referred to as quantum neural networks.
+The term is claimed by a wide range of approaches, including the implementation and extension of neural networks using photons, layered variational circuits or quantum Ising-type models.

 Quantum Convolution Neural Network

 A novel design for multi-dimensional vectors that uses circuits as convolution filters is QCNN.
 It was inspired by the advantages of CNNs and the power of QML.
-It is made using a combination of a variational quantum circuit(VQC) and a deep neural network(DNN), fully utilizing the power of extremely parallel processing on a superposition of a quantum state with a finite number of qubits.
+It is made using a combination of a variational quantum circuit (VQC) and a deep neural network(DNN), fully utilizing the power of extremely parallel processing on a superposition of a quantum state with a finite number of qubits.
 The main strategy is to carry out an iterative optimization process in the NISQ devices, without the negative impact of noise, which is possibly incorporated into the circuit parameter, and without the need for quantum error correction.